FarmBot-Docs/farmbot-genesis/v1.7/assembly/supporting-infrastructure/raised-bed.md

 description: "Step-by-step instructions for building a fixed raised bed for FarmBot Genesis or Genesis XL"
 ---

-{%
-include callout.html
-type="danger"
-content="The reference design shown in this document has not yet been updated for compatibility with Genesis v1.7.
-Specifically, this design is too wide to accomodate a standard kit.
-We will be updating this document before v1.7 devices begin shipping.
-Thank you for your patience."
-%}

 Building a **fixed raised bed** is the recommended method for installing FarmBot Genesis or Genesis (XL) outdoors.
 In these instructions we show you how to build a simple but sturdy bed that will fit into most yards, look great, and last a lifetime.

 {% include gallery.html images="